People often use the idiom quitting cold turkey when they decide to abruptly stop doing something that is considered bad for them, such as smoking.

-Example: Tim has been drinking soda for years, but he wanted to cut down the amount of sugar in his diet.
-Thus, he quit soda cold turkey and started drinking more water instead.
+Example: Tim has been drinking soda for years, but he recently quit cold turkey because he wanted to cut down the amount of sugar in his diet.
+He now mostly drinks water.
+(In other words, he suddenly stopped drinking soda.)

 The Origin of ‘Quit Cold Turkey’

-The origin of the saying ‘quit cold turkey’ is not clear, however, there are a few explanations as to how this phrase may have originated.
-Let’s go over them:
+The origin of the saying ‘quit cold turkey’ is not clear.
+However, there are a few explanations as to how this phrase may have originated.

-Another explanation is that cold turkey is a dish that is quick to make, taking little time to prepare.
-This, apparently, then started to be used as a metaphor for when somebody quits doing something abruptly, without much preparation.
-This explanation seems odd, though, because there are plenty of other dishes that are also quick to make and that require little preparation, so why would cold turkey be the one that becomes an expression?
+One idea is that cold turkey is a dish that takes little time to prepare.
+Since this food can be prepared fast and ready to eat, it later became a metaphor for when somebody quits doing something abruptly, with little preparation time.
+This explanation seems odd, though, because there are plenty of other foods that are also quick to make, so why is cold turkey the one that got an expression?

-Anyways, the earliest this phrase appears in print, in connection to stopping a bad habit, is said to be from The Daily Colonist newspaper, 1921:
+The earliest I have seen the phrase ‘cold turkey’ in print in connection with stopping a bad habit is from The Daily Colonist newspaper, 1921:

 “Perhaps the most pitiful figures who have appeared before Dr. Carleton Simon are those who voluntarily surrender themselves.
 When they go before him, they [drug addicts] are given what is called the ‘cold turkey’ treatment.”